sandialabs/WecOptTool/docs/source/theory.rst

 Consider, for example, a general case without a controller structure, in which :math:`x_{u}` would relate to PTO forces.
 For a wave tank scale device, one might expect velocities of :math:`\mathcal{O}(1e-1)`, but the forces could be :math:`\mathcal{O}(1e3)`.
 For larger WECs, this discrepancy in the orders of magnitude may be even worse.
-Scaling mismatches can lead to problems with convergence.
+Scaling mismatches in the decision variable :math:`x` and with the objective function :math:`J(x)` can lead to problems with convergence.
 To alleviate this issue, WecOptTool allows users to set scale factors for the components of :math:`x` as well as the objective function (see :meth:`core.WEC.solve`).

 Constraints
 ^^^^^^^^^^^
 Constraints, such as maximum PTO force, maximum piston force, or maintaining tension in a tether, may be enforced in WecOptTool.
-This functionality is well illustrated in :doc:`_examples/tutorial_1_wavebot`.
+This functionality is well-illustrated in :doc:`_examples/tutorial_1_wavebot`.
 An important practical factor when using this functionality is to make sure that the constraint is evaluated at a sufficient number of collocation points.
 It may be required to enforce constraints at more points than the dynamics (as defined by the frequency array).
 In WecOptTool's example PTO module, this is controlled by the :code:`nsubsteps` argument (see, e.g., :meth:`pto.PseudoSpectralPTO.force`).